Your Human Worth

 When the usual measures feel too small

-Modern life is very good at counting things: income, productivity, reach, reviews, likes, milestones.
-When those numbers are high, they can be flattering.
-When they are low or unstable, they can feel like a verdict.
+Modern life is good at counting things — income, productivity, likes, milestones.
+When the numbers are high they flatter; when they dip they feel like a verdict.
 Either way, they are not the whole story of a human life.
 Many people feel that gap but lack language to describe it.

 Who this is for

-• People who work hard, carry many responsibilities, and still feel as if they are “behind” some invisible standard.
+• People who work hard yet still feel "behind" some invisible standard.

 • Parents, caregivers, and quiet contributors whose work rarely shows up on a scorecard.